 9. Creativity and Play

 Play isn’t anarchic — play has rules.
-Learning to play again will help you be more creative, by making you fearless like a child.
+Learning to play again will help you be more creative by making you fearless like a child.

-Tim Brown explains the key theories behind why companies like Google and Pixar invest so much time effort and money into making playful atmospheres for their people to work in.
+Tim Brown explains the fundamental theories behind why companies like Google and Pixar invest so much time effort and money into making playful atmospheres for their people to work in.
 He tells us how you too can put together a situation that’s all about possibilities, not pigeonholes.
 Where play is serious and productive - but still very much in the spirit of playtime.

 Tim Brown is CEO and president of IDEO.
-He speaks about design thinking and innovation all around the world, and is so revered that he participates in the World Economic Forum in Davos, Switzerland.
+He speaks about design thinking and innovation all around the world and is so revered that he participates in the World Economic Forum in Davos, Switzerland.

 10. Cosmic Creativity: How Art Evolves Consciousness

 Alex Gray is an artist best known for paintings that showcase the subtleties of human anatomy in the context of cosmic, biological and technological evolution.
-You might know some of his work from album sleeves for the Beastie Boys and Nirvana’s last album, In Utero.
+You might recognise some of his work from album sleeves for the Beastie Boys and Nirvana’s last album, In Utero.

 Enjoy.
 Watch a couple of videos, and I defy you not to feel inspired into making something awesome.
-Remember, creativity is both a gift and a force that has its own needs… one of them is to be celebrated.
+Remember, creativity is both a gift and a force that has its own needs.
+One of them is to be celebrated.
 Be thankful!